Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 By Peter Micciche, CEO, Certain

 Your sales rep just got a Slack notification.
-The Slack notification says: “Sarah Chen, Director of IT Security from Acme Corp, is demonstrating readiness buying signals at your event.
-Since the event started, Sarah has attended your compliance session.
-Sarah has answered a poll sharing that SOC 2 certification is a must-have requirement.
-Sarah has just downloaded your enterprise security guide.
-This is Acme’s third event of the year.
-This is the first event where Sarah is involved.
+It says: “Sarah Chen, Director of IT Security from Acme Corp, is demonstrating readiness buying signals at your event.
+Since the event started, she has attended your compliance session, answered a poll sharing that SOC 2 certification is a must-have requirement, and has just downloaded your enterprise security guide.
+This is Acme’s third event of the year, and the first one where Sarah is involved.
 Two other Acme stakeholders attended your product demo this morning.”

-Once your rep sees Sarah’s complete engagement history, your rep immediately reaches out to set a meeting.
-Within 30 minutes, your rep has scheduled a call with Sarah and her team for next week.
+Once your rep sees Sarah’s complete engagement history, she immediately reaches out to set a meeting.
+Within 30 minutes, she’s scheduled a call with Sarah and her team for next week.

 That’s what good orchestration looks like.

-Now compare that situation to what happens most of the time.
-Some of Sarah’s behavior, for example, Sarah’s session attendance, gets logged in the event application.
-The event application data makes its way into a spreadsheet.
-Sales flags the spreadsheet entry for sales in a long list of leads for review.
-A few days later, the same data gets uploaded to the CRM.
-Eventually, Sarah is added to a nurture campaign for automated follow-up.
+Now compare that to what happens most of the time.
+Some of Sarah’s behavior, for example, her session attendance, gets logged in the event application and makes it way into a spreadsheet and is flagged for sales in a long list of leads for review.
+A few days later, the same data is uploaded to the CRM, and eventually, Sarah is added to a nurture campaign for automated follow-up.

 The truth is, you can capture the perfect signals and get them into your systems in some way.
-If the signals do not reach the right people with the right context, in the right place, and at the right time, the signals will not be useful in driving up conversion.
+The signals do not reach the right people with the right context, in the right place and at the right time.
+The signals will not be useful in driving up conversion.

-That’s why, as you consider how to make the most of the buying signals your events produce, you should consider how to orchestrate these signals at scale.
-Orchestrating buying signals at scale is the third pillar of the event intelligence framework.
-Orchestrating buying signals at scale completes the loop from signal capture to action.
+That’s why, as you consider how to make the most of the buying signals your events produce, it’s important to consider how to orchestrate these signals at scale.
+This orchestration is the third pillar of the event intelligence framework.
+This pillar completes the loop from signal capture to action.

 What Orchestration Actually Means